 Once established, parsley needs little attention.
 Just water and weed regularly, and snip off any lower leaves that turn yellow, to keep plants looking good and encourage new growth.

 Give plants a boost, especially those in containers, by feeding every few weeks with a balanced liquid fertiliser.

-Parsley can be harvested throughout the summer months.
-Take a few leafy stems from the outside of a clump, snipping them near the base with scissors.
+Parsley leaves can be harvested throughout the summer months – picking regularly encourages plants to produce more leaves.
+Take a few leafy stems from the outside of a plant, snipping them near the base with scissors.

-The leaves are best used fresh, but can also be frozen or dried for use in winter.
+Parsley leaves are best used fresh, but can kept in the fridge for a week or so.
+They can also be frozen or dried for use in winter, after harvesting has stopped.

-To freeze, chop the leaves and add to an ice-cube tray, then top up with water and freeze.
+To freeze parsley, chop the leaves and add to an ice-cube tray, then top up with water and freeze.
 You can then simply add the cubes to your cooking whenever needed.